CSTARS/ahb-decision-support-sdk/docs/raw-data/parcel.md

 The root of this object comes from the Univerity of Washington's ArcGIS Service located here [https://conifer.gis.washington.edu/arcgis/rest/services/AHBNW/AHBNW_20151009_parcel_featureAccess/MapServer](https://conifer.gis.washington.edu/arcgis/rest/services/AHBNW/AHBNW_20151009_parcel_featureAccess/MapServer)
-It is then run through the [terraformer-arcgis-parser](https://www.npmjs.com/package/terraformer-arcgis-parser) model producing GeoJSON.
+It is then run through the [terraformer-arcgis-parser](https://www.npmjs.com/package/terraformer-arcgis-parser) module producing GeoJSON.
 The properties for this structure are then paired down, storing only what's required to preserve memory.
-Additional information added to the parcel is stored under the **properties.ucd** namespace.
+Additional information added to the parcel via the SDK is stored under the **properties.ucd** namespace.

 ## GeoJSON Feature